 So where can you find opportunities for innovation within your company?

-2. FILL IN THE GAPS
+2. USE INNOVATION TO FILL IN THE GAPS

 What are the little pain points everyone puts up with because they’ve always been there?
 Your team’s (and even your) attitude of “it’s just how it is” often cover up the gaps screaming for change.